peter88213/novelyst_timeline/docs/de/usage.md

 # Events with this label become sections in a newly created
 # noveltree project.

-default_date_time = 2021-07-26 00:00:00

-# Date/time stamp for imported noveltree sections without
-# date/time set.
-When converting between specific
-# date/time and unspecific D/H/M, this time stamp is used
-# as a reference.

 section_color = 170,240,160

 # Color for events imported as sections from noveltree.